mattermost/mattermost-developer-documentation/site/content/internal/onboarding/manager-guide.md

 - Add new staff to the group

 ### Core Committer Mug
-- Message @lindy.isherwood and ask her to send the new hire their core committer mug
+- Message @hanna.park and ask her to send the new hire their core committer mug

 ### Release Dates Google Calendar
 - Message @lindy.isherwood and ask her to add the new hire to the Mattermost Release Dates google calendar